The EU Blue Card for Germany

 - Moving from one EU country to another or leaving the country for an extended period of time is possible, but there may be restrictions depending on each country’s laws and interpretation of the EU directive.
 (For example, Blue Card holders that get their Blue Card from Germany must stay in Germany for eighteen months before moving to another country.)

 As mentioned, these are the most important parts of the new legislation.
 There are other provisions.
-Anyone interested in more information about the Blue Card and student restrictions should contact the local authorities if they are currently in Germany.
+Anyone interested in more information about the Blue Card should contact the local authorities if they are currently in Germany.
 If living outside of Germany a person may make an application for a Blue Card at the nearest German Embassy or Consulate in their country of residence.